Department of Labor Logo United States Department of Labor

 Sample selection

 The sample is updated by one model year each September so that each vehicle in the sample maintains the same age over time.
 If a production model is discontinued, it is replaced by a comparable model.
 This process of refreshing the sample is called “model changeover”.
-Periodic resampling is scheduled as resources allow.
+The entire sample is updated when resources become available.

-The CPI collects data on the first of each month from JD Power Valuation Services.
-The prices obtained from JD Power Valuation Services represent estimated vehicle values for each vehicle in the sample at the time of the data download.
+The CPI collects data on the first of each month from J.D.
+Power Valuation Services.
+The prices obtained from J.D.
+Power Valuation Services represent estimated vehicle values for each vehicle in the sample at the time of the data download.
 The valuations obtained on the first of each month are compared against the valuations obtained on the first of the previous month.
-Before a price relative is calculated by directly comparing prices from the current a previous period, adjustments are made for depreciation and mileage on prices for both time periods.
+Before a price relative is calculated by directly comparing prices from the current period and previous period, an adjustment is made for depreciation on prices for both time periods.

 Equation 1: calculation of the depreciation adjusted price